 Note: In case of physical damage, data recovery is possible only by a skilled and properly equipped service provider.
-Making DIY-repair attempts you are risking to destroy the storage.
+By self-made SD card recovery or repair attempts you are risking to destroy the storage.

 Restore data from a memory card (microSD, SD, SDHC, SDXC, CF, MS, XQD, etc.) formatted in FAT (exFAT) or any other file system of Windows, macOS, Linux, Unix, BSD

 Whether the files were accidentally deleted, the storage was formatted or got corrupted, the problem can be smoothly tackled with the help of data recovery software.
-The FAT (exFAT) file system commonly applied on memory cards owing to its cross-platform compatibility suggests sufficient chances for success, yet, to let the program work with the real file system instead of its virtual representation, the card should be taken out of the mobile device it is employed by and put into the built-in slot of a PC/laptop or a USB card reader.
+The FAT (exFAT) file system commonly applied on memory cards owing to its cross-platform compatibility suggests sufficient chances for success.

 Warning: Having connected your memory card to the computer, don’t try to fix it using Chkdsk or similar utilities.
-This may lead to serious difficulties during data recovery or even permanent data loss.
+This may lead to serious difficulties during sd card recovery or even permanent data loss.